 • Cast iron plate

 • The material of the components mentioned

-• Their age and state
+• The age and state of that components

 • Environmental conditions

 Wood is a material that is sensitive to climate changes and humidity, and it is the raw material of a piano.
-The biggest component of it, is the soundboard which is made of spruce, solid or laminated, and it behaves as a big membrane where all the strings are.
+The biggest component of it is the soundboard which is made of spruce, solid or laminated, and it behaves as a big membrane where all the strings are supported.
 The soundboard is slightly curved to resist the tension of the strings and to give a greater ressonance (the underside gets compressed and transmits better the sound).
 There are two more relevant components made of wood:

 • The bridge which transmits the vibration from the strings to the soundboard